 Toni Morrison, A Friend of Mind

-In any review of great African American fiction, we cannot ignore the contributions of Toni Morrison whom, I feel, is the greatest writer of the twentieth century.
+In August 2019, the world lost one of the greatest authors of the century.
+In any review of great American fiction, we cannot ignore the contributions of Toni Morrison who changed the landscape of literature.
 I first discovered Morrison as I perused the shelves for really good books to keep me company as I went on maternity leave.
 I had four sons between 1977 and 1984 and I carried a Morrison novel to the hospital every time.
 I savored them for family trips on the Greyhound bus as well as chaperoning my students around the state.
 Years later, when I decided to enroll in a master’s program at the University of Dallas, Morrison’s Beloved was the final item on the syllabus as well as the subject of my first graduate paper.
 Toni and I have been hanging around together for a long time.

 Here are my top five Toni Morrison novels, presented in chronological order.
 I couldn’t possible choose a favorite; it just depends on the mood I’m in.
 As my grad adviser used to say, I “revisit the text” often, gleaning something new every time.